Levels in Companion Reflect

 - Open the revised STP described above.

 - Run the STP and check for errors.
-If there are errors, fix the first error listed and try again, because later errors may have been caused by the first error.
+If there are errors, fix the first error on the list and try again, because this may be the cause of later errors.

 - Use [Data] [Export] [Reflect (QRFX)] to create the Companion Reflect files.